opensearch-project/documentation-website/_dashboards/management/query-data-source.md

 5. Enter the query in the **Enter PPL query** field.
 Note that the default language is SQL.
 To change the language, select PPL from the dropdown menu.
 6. Select the **Search** button.
 The **Query Processing** message is shown, confirming that your query is being processed.
-7. View the results, which are listed in a table under the **Events** tab.
-From this page, details such as available fields, source, and time are shown in a table format.
+7. View the results, which are listed in a table on the **Events** tab.
+On this page, details such as available fields, source, and time are shown in a table format.
 8. (Optional) Create data visualizations.

 ## Create visualizations of your Amazon S3 data